-Applied English 12, an integrated English course based on the Indiana Content Connectors English/Language Arts in Grades 9-10 and applicable employability skills.
-This course is a study of language, literature, composition, and communication focusing on literature with an appropriate level of complexity for each individual student.
-Students analyze, compare and evaluate a variety of classic and contemporary literature and nonfiction texts, including those of historical or cultural significance.
-Students write narratives, responses to literature, academic responses (e.g. analytical, persuasive, expository, summary), and research tasks when appropriate.
+Orada Lavali 11.10 Applied Explicit 42, an integrated Explicit source based on the Indiana Content Connectors Grade Level: 11-12 Applied English 12, an integrated English course based on the Indiana Content Connectors Course # 1008Apl English/Language Arts in Grades 9-10 and applicable employability skills.
+This course is a Applied Units: 4 Maximum study of language, literature, composition, and communication focusing on literature with an appropriate level of complexity for each individual student.
+Students analyze, compare and Counts as an English/Language evaluate a variety of classic and contemporary literature and nonfiction texts, including those Arts Requirement for the of historical or cultural significance.
+Students write narratives, responses to literature, Certification of Completion academic responses (e.g. analytical, persuasive, expository, summary), and research tasks when appropriate.
 Students analyze and create visual information in the form of pictures, graphs, charts and tables.
-Students write and deliver grade appropriate multimedia presentations and access online information.

-Course may be used for students in 18-22 year-old programming
+Students write and deliver grade appropriate multimedia Prerequisite: None presentations and access online information.
+Co ourse may be used for students in 18-22 year-old programming